ACL Players Guide for the 22/23 Season

 - Monthly Regionals MUST be seeded starting no later than November.

-- All directors MUST offer a minimum $5 discount for Gold and Platinum ACL Members at Regional, Conference and Open events.
+- NEW All directors MUST offer a minimum $10 discount for Platinum and Gold ACL Members at Regional, Conference and Open events.

 - Payouts will vary based on Regional Director.